tdealtry/nguyenhoa93.github.io/_posts/2021-09-09-Increase-VM-Partition.md

 ### (1) Redirect temporary directory and disable cache when building image

-using `--tmpdir` tag with absolute dir path to redirect temporary to use for `buid` (where there is more space) rather than the default `/tmp`.
+using `--tmpdir` tag with absolute dir path to redirect temporary to use for `build` (where there is more space) rather than the default `/tmp`.
 Additionally, caches also consume space, we can disable it by `--disable-cache`. ([ref](https://sylabs.io/guides/3.4/user-guide/cli/singularity_build.html))

 ### (2) Increase partition size for vagrant and vagrant-root.
 * Install `vagrant-disksize` plugin